UCREL/HEC/examples/predicting_memory_time/scalene_example/README.md

 Using Pip:

+1. **(Optional)** You can create a conda environment first as a full python virtual environemnt before installing the pip requirements, rather than installing the pips to a virtualenv or directly to your systems python installation.
+To create a conda environment for this: `conda create -n scalene-example python=3.8`
-1. Install the required pips: `pip install -r requirements.txt`
+2. Install the required pips: `pip install -r requirements.txt`
-2. run `./scalene.sh`
+3. Download the SpaCy NER model `python -m spacy download en_core_web_sm`
+4. run `bash scalene.sh`
+5. **(Optional)** to remove the conda environment afterwards run; `conda deactivate && conda env remove -n scalene-example`

 Using conda:

-1. Install the required pips: `conda create -n scalene-example --file ./environment.yaml`
+1. Install the required pips: `conda env create -n scalene-example --file ./environment.yaml`
-2. run `./scalene.sh`
+2. Activate the new conda environment `conda activate scalene-example`
+3. Download the SpaCy NER model `python -m spacy download en_core_web_sm`
+4. run `bash scalene.sh`
+5. If you want to remove this conda environment afterwards run; `conda deactivate && conda env remove -n scalene-example`

 ## Scalene output